General Core Course Requirements

 MA 614 will satisfy the statistics requirement for most programs.
 Pardee School students should select ‘package R’.

 GRS PO 843 Techniques in Political Analysis: Maximum Likelihood Estimation (Pre-req: PO 841)

 Students must obtain the permission of the instructor before registering for PO 841 or PO 843.
 PO 841 and PO 843 will satisfy the statistics requirement for most programs.

-All students in the IR Department are required to demonstrate graduate level reading proficiency in a foreign language prior to completion of the degree program.
+All students in the Pardee School are required to demonstrate graduate level reading proficiency in a foreign language prior to completion of the degree program.
 Graduate level proficiency is the ability accurately to understand newspaper and professional journal articles in the field of foreign relations, using standard reference materials.
 For more details on the Foreign Language requirement, see our page on the Foreign Language exam.

 In the case of non-native English speakers who were required to submit a TOEFL score report as part of their application for admission, knowledge of English fulfills this requirement.

-Foreign language courses can not be used as electives toward an IR MA degree.
-Students may take foreign language classes at BU, but those classes cannot count toward the IR degree.
-Many students find that they have limited time available for language study during the academic year, due to the rigorous demands of their IR courses.
-The IR Department recommends that students work on their language skills prior to matriculation into the program and during the summers between regular academic years.
+Foreign language courses can not be used as electives toward a Master of Arts degree in International Relations.
+Students may take foreign language classes at BU, but those classes cannot count toward the degree.
+Many students find that they have limited time available for language study during the academic year, due to the rigorous demands of their study.
+The Pardee School t recommends that students work on their language skills prior to matriculation into the program and during the summers between regular academic years.

-Students in IR programs are expected to have a reasonable facility working with statistical data.
-The IR Department requires that students in all of our programs take one course in statistics.
+Students in Pardee School/GRS programs are expected to have a reasonable facility working with statistical data.
+The Pardee School requires that students in all of our programs take one course in statistics.

 - International Affairs (IR 702)

 - International Relations and MBA (GSM QM 716 or GSM QM 717)